9 best long-term investments in March 2021

 A bond can be one of the safer investments, and bonds become even safer as part of a fund.
 Because a fund might own hundreds of bond types, across many different issuers, it diversifies its holdings and lessens the impact on the portfolio of any one bond defaulting.

 Risk/reward: While bonds can fluctuate, a bond fund will remain relatively stable, though it may move in response to movements in the prevailing interest rate.
-Bonds are considered relatively safe, relative to stocks, but not all issuers are the same.
-Government issuers, especially the federal government, are considered quite safe, while the riskiness of corporate issuers can range from slightly less so to much more risky.
+Bonds are considered safe, relative to stocks, but not all issuers are the same.
+Government issuers, especially the federal government, are considered quite safe, while the riskiness of corporate issuers can range from slightly less to much more risky.